anhtumai/yle-dual-sub/landing-page/docs/guidance.md

 **I built this extension differently because I believe you deserve:**

-- ✨ **Best-in-class translations** – DeepL is objectively the best for Finnish (especially puhekieli!)
+- ✨ **Best-in-class translations** – DeepL provides high-quality translations to 30+ languages including English, Vietnamese, Japanese, and more
 - 🔒 **Complete privacy** – No data collection, no ads, no tracking
 - ♻️ **Sustainability** – No active maintenance burden on my end
 - 🆓 **Truly free** – DeepL's free tier gives you 500,000 characters/month!